jeremycherfas/Genesys-texts/cgiar/cimmyt.md

 Date:   31 August 2016
 Format: snippet

-# CIMMYT
-## International Maize and Wheat Improvement Center
+# International Maize and Wheat Improvement Center (CIMMYT)
-## Centro Internacional de Mejoramiento de Maíz y Trigo

 [CIMMYT's genebank][cimmyt] in Texcoco, Mexico, primarily houses collections of maize and wheat.
 The [wheat collection][adobe], with about 140,000 accessions from 140 countries, is the largest in the world.
 The [maize collection][adobe 2] of 28,000 accessions includes the world's largest collection of maize landraces.